chadmcrowell/killercoda-scenarios/cka/modify-cluster-dns/step1.md

 </details>

 > NOTE: Once the manifest is saved, the static `kube-apiserver` pod will be restarted automatically with the updated serviceCIDR.
 Continue to the next step to recreate the core services so they pick up the new range.

+> ⚠️ The kube-apiserver may take up to 2 minutes to restart.
+Run `crictl ps` to check.